 About the Orchestra

-Salt City Jazz Orchestra is a Syracuse-based concert jazz orchestra dedicated to the classic swing tradition.
+Salt City Jazz Orchestra is a Syracuse / Central New York concert jazz orchestra dedicated to the classic swing tradition.
 The ensemble performs repertory rooted in the Count Basie lineage and related big band literature, emphasizing time feel, balance, articulation, and ensemble cohesion.

 The orchestra is structured to support artistic sustainability: a consistent rehearsal cadence, a deep roster and sub bench, and professional performance practices that allow presenters to book with confidence.
 While concert presentation is the primary focus, the ensemble also serves as a meaningful educational environment where emerging musicians gain experience reading and performing major repertory alongside seasoned community players.